Monoarthritis: Diagnosis

 X-rays, MRI scans, and other types of imaging can show bone loss and erosion from degenerative arthritis or later stages of inflammatory arthritis.
 Laboratory testing, specifically microscopic synovial fluid examination, is a more accurate method of diagnosing arthritis.
 By performing a joint aspiration, physicians can check cell counts and look for signs of infection (bacteria/fungus) or crystal formation to determine which, if any, type of arthritis is present.

 Treatment

 Monoarthritis is treated the same way as other forms of arthritis.
 Minimizing pain, preventing disease progression, and improving joint function are the goals of arthritis treatment.
 Treatment can vary depending on the cause and severity of the condition.
-Physical therapy, acupuncture, and anti-inflammatory drugs are commonly used to treat the disease.
+Physical therapy and anti-inflammatory drugs are commonly used to treat the disease.
 In more severe cases, intra-articular corticosteroid injections or surgical joint replacement may be necessary.
 Joint drainage and antibiotics are used to treat septic arthritis.
 Medications that decrease uric acid can mitigate chronic gout symptoms.